 Revision in CII

 The new Cost Inflation Index chart was released in February 2008 by the Central Board of Direct Taxes.
 The base year was changed to 2001 from 1981 and the indices or indexation prices for all following years were also changed accordingly.
-The revision solved the difficulties taxpayers were facing to calculate the capital gain taxes on assets in 1981 or before.
+The revision solved the difficulties taxpayers were facing in calculating the capital gain taxes on assets in 1981 or before.
 Let us now compare the old and new capital gain indexation charts for the last ten financial years.

-New CII Chart (FY 2009-10 to 2020-21)
+New CII Chart (FY 2009-10 to 2024-25)

 Financial Year | CII |